 Adapting to a new environment can take a serious toll on your overall health.
 One area which is often neglected in this context is dental health.
 Stress and environmental factors can have a negative effect on your entire body.
 Luckily, there are ways to mitigate these effects.

 Moving to a new country can be a very stressful experience, and there are quite a lot of stress-related dental health problems.
 The change in environment affects your oral health for a number of reasons.
 For one, it can put a real strain on your immune system.
 A tired immune system can lead to the appearance of canker sores or cold sores.
 It can also lead to teeth grinding, also known as bruxism.
-While there are some medical treatments for the first two, the only way to get rid of bruxism is to reduce stress levels.
+While there are some medical treatments for the first two, the only way to get rid of bruxism is to reduce stress levels or wear a night guard.

 Changes in diet can also affect your oral health.
 When you move to a different country, the ingredients you’re going to find there, and even the balance of nutrients in basic ingredients, can be different.
 Take wine for example.
 The differences in the nutrients present in the soil can affect the taste of the wine.
 That’s why a Cabernet will taste differently from region to region.